Check

 Raises

-before collectors finished (results inpending
+NoDataErrorbefore collectors finished (results inpendingstatus).Returns

-after collectors finished.
+Falseafter collectors finished.

 Node-like Iteration Methods

-class supports iteration methods that make it behave like a Node for duck-typing compatibility.
+The Check class supports iteration methods that make it behave like a Node for duck-typing compatibility.
 These methods allow you to iterate over the root component data.

 Iterating over Check Fields